wowok-ai/mcp_server/README.md

 - **personal operations**
   - operations on the wowok Personal object
-  - Input:
+  - Input: CallPersonalDataSchema

 - **machine operations**
   - operations on the wowok Machine object
-  - Input:
+  - Input: CallMachineDataSchema

 - **service operations**
   - operations on the wowok Service object
-  - Input:
+  - Input: CallServiceDataSchema

 - **permission operations**
   - operations on the wowok Permission object
-  - Input:
+  - Input: CallPermissionDataSchema

 - **treasury operations**
   - operations on the wowok Treasury object
-  - Input:
+  - Input: CallTreasuryDataSchema

 - **arbitration operations**
   - operations on the wowok Arbitration object
-  - Input:
+  - Input: CallArbitrationDataSchema

 - **repository operations**
   - operations on the wowok Repository object
-  - Input:
+  - Input: CallRepositoryDataSchema

 - **guard operations**
   - operations on the wowok Guard object
-  - Input:
+  - Input: CallGuardDataSchema

 - **demand operations**
   - operations on the wowok Demand object
-  - Input:
+  - Input: CallDemandDataSchema

 - **replace permission object**
   - Batch modify the Permission object of wowok objects.
-  - Input:
+  - Input: CallObjectPermissionDataSchema
       - `objects` (string[], required): The address of the wowok objects(Machine,  Service, Demand, Arbitration, Treasury, Repository).
       - `new_permission` (string): The address of the Permission object that Replaces the original Permission object.